Redo of Healer: Characters

 The Healing Hero and the series' main protagonist, who was blessed with the hero's insignia from the coming-of-age.
 He, however, wanted to save the world from demons only to endure four years of physical, mental, and sexual abuse at the hands of his own allies, making him see how corrupted the Jioral Kingdom is.
 In the midst of the battle with the demon lord, Eve, Keyaru managed to retain himself finding the true nature of his power and obtains the Philosopher's Stone.
 Instead of handing it to Flare as instructed, he uses the item to travel back in time, all while being able to maintain his memories of the original timeline, to exact revenge against his torturers and bring down Jioral.
 During this, he changes his appearance and renames himself Keyarga.
-His thirst for revenge and mostly psychopathic personality (gained for the torture he endured) makes him a villain protagonist, although he does have a caring side.
+His thirst for revenge and mostly psychopathic personality (caused by the torture he endured) makes him a villain protagonist, although he does have a caring side.